Azure-Samples/cargotracker-wls-aks/README.md

 # Deploy Cargo Tracker to Oracle WebLogic Server on Azure Kubernetes Service (AKS)

+This quickstart shows you how to deploy an existing Java WebLogic application to AKS using WLS on AKS solution templates.
+When you're finished, you can continue to manage the application via the Azure CLI or Azure Portal.

 The [official Azure offer for running WLS on AKS](https://aka.ms/wls-aks-portal) enables you to easily run a WebLogic applications on AKS.
 For a quickstart on this offer, see [https://aka.ms/wls-aks-quickstart](https://aka.ms/wls-aks-quickstart).

-This quickstart shows you how to deploy an existing Java WebLogic application to AKS.
-When you're finished, you can continue to manage the application via the Azure CLI or Azure Portal.

 * [Deploy Cargo Tracker to Oracle WebLogic Server on Azure Kubernetes Service (AKS)]()
   * [Introduction](#introduction)